No. 15 Utah State rallies from 19-point deficit to beat LSU

 Anderson missed a 3-pointer with 13 seconds left, and LSU grabbed the defensive rebound, but Skylar Mays had it poked away and the Aggies passed it around to run out the clock.
 LSU had 11 second-half turnovers.

-Merrill and Anderson each scored 24 points.
+Merrill and Anderson each scored 24 points for the Aggies (6-0).
 Merrill, the Mountain West player of the year last season, was 5 of 9 from 3-point range, made 9 of 10 free throws and had eight assists.
 Justin Bean had 14 points and 12 rebounds, and Diogo Brito scored 12 points.

+”Sam Merrill did Sam Merrill things,” Smith said. ”He just really put us on his back.
+Not only on the court but at halftime, just talking to guys `Let’s go, let’s get it going, we’re not playing well,” and having that kind of leadership from a guy that’s been there for a long, long time.”

 Mays scored a career-high 30 points for LSU (3-2).
 He was 10-of-13 shooting with five 3-pointers.
 Darius Days and Emmitt Williams each scored 14 points.